 A special thanks goes out to the team of volunteers who read through the essays for this year’s award – Alyson Gamble, Grete Graf, Joshua Dull, Kyong Eun Oh, and Louisa Choy.
 Additional thanks to Rachael Juskuv for providing further guidance.

 Application Deadline: Tuesday, April 16

-The Association for Information Science & Technology, New England Chapter (NE-ASIS&T) is pleased to announce two awards to support participation in an ASIS&T Summit or Annual Meeting.
+The Association for Information Science & Technology, New England Chapter (NEASIS&T) is pleased to announce a travel award to support participation in the ASIS&T Annual Meeting.
 Our goals are to support scholarship and connect research and practice, bringing new voices to the chapter.
-The student award (of up to $1000) and the practitioner award ($500) will support your year-long membership in ASIS&T as well as your conference registration and part of your travel costs to Atlanta (for the Information Architecture or Research Data Access and Preservation Summits) or Copenhagen (for the Annual Meeting).
+There is one award of $1250.
+Both practitioners and graduate students are eligible for this award.

 - Membership in our New England regional chapter